 Lonely River is about a veterinarian who stumbles into a political scandal.

 Hannah: When I tell people you’re a vet…People ask “Hey, what does your mom do?” and I say, “She’s a vet.”
 And they’re like, “Oh, where did she serve?”
 And I say, “Uhhh…Boone Animal Hospital?”

-Clare: You know what when I was kid…yeah we were celebrating…it was in fifth grade or sixth grade or something…we were celebrating Veterans Day.
+Clare: You know what when I was kid…it was in fifth grade or sixth grade or something…we were celebrating Veterans Day.
 The teacher asks, “Does anybody know what Veterans Day is?”
 And one of my classmates raised her hand and she says, “It’s when all the animal doctors get a day off.”

 Hannah: Oh, that’s so great.
-Yeah, gosh.
-Yeah, that’s like, um, I don’t know.
-Oh, I used to think that Merlin’s Mufflers and Brakes was Merlin’s Muffins and Bakes, and I always wondered why we didn’t go there to get a snack.
+I used to think that Merlin’s Mufflers and Brakes was Merlin’s Muffins and Bakes, and I always wondered why we didn’t go there to get a snack.

 Clare: (laughing) Yeah, why not?

 Hannah: Yeah, why do we never go to Merlin’s to get a muffin?